Sediment Filter for Well Water and More

 Keep in mind that while a sediment filter can reduce sediment and decrease turbidity, sediment filters cannot remove heavy metals, chemicals or improve the taste and odor of water.

-When Should I Replace My Sediment Filter?
+How Often Should I Replace My Sediment Filter?

 How often sediment filters should be replaced depends on the quality of your water and the type of water filter system.
 But generally speaking, sediment filters should be replaced every three to six months.